To the Finland Station

-To the Finland Station: A Study in the Writing and Acting of History is a book by American literary critic Edmund Wilson, first published in 1940.
-The work presents the history of revolutionary thought and the birth of socialism, from the French Revolution through the collaboration of Karl Marx and Friedrich Engels to the arrival of Vladimir Lenin at the Finland Station in Saint Petersburg in 1917.
+To the Finland Station: A Study in the Writing and Acting of History is a book by American literary critic Edmund Wilson.
+Published in 1940, the work presents the history of revolutionary thought and the birth of socialism.
+It spans from the French Revolution, through the collaboration of Karl Marx and Friedrich Engels, to Vladimir Lenin's arrival (from exile in Switzerland) at the Finland Station in Petrograd in April 1917, an event often marked as critical to the October Revolution.

 Content

 The book is divided into three sections.

-The first spends five of eight chapters on Jules Michelet and then discusses the "Decline of Revolutionary Tradition," referencing Ernest Renan, Hippolyte Taine, and Anatole France.
+The first section devotes five of eight chapters to Jules Michelet, and then discusses the "Decline of Revolutionary Tradition", referencing Ernest Renan, Hippolyte Taine, and Anatole France.

-The second deals with Socialism and Communism in sixteen chapters.
-The first four chapters discuss the "Origins of Socialism" vis-à-vis Babeuf, Saint-Simon, Fourier and Robert Owen, and Enfantin as well as the "American Socialists" Margaret Sanger and Horace Greeley.
-The second group of twelve chapters deal mostly with the development of thought in Karl Marx in light of his influences, partnership with Friedrich Engels and opposition from Lassalle and Bakunin.
+The second section covers Socialism and Communism in sixteen chapters.
+The first four describe the "Origins of Socialism" vis-à-vis Babeuf, Saint-Simon, Fourier, Owen, and Enfantin as well as the "American Socialists" Margaret Sanger and Horace Greeley.
+The next twelve chapters deal mostly with Karl Marx: the development of his thought in light of his influences, his partnership with Friedrich Engels, and the opposition they encountered from Lassalle and Bakunin.

-The third spends six chapters, dealing two each on Lenin, Trotsky, and Lenin again.
+The third section consists of six chapters: four on Lenin, and two on Trotsky.
 Important writings addressed include Lenin's "What Is to Be Done?" and Trotsky's Literature and Revolution, My Life, biography of Lenin, and The History of the Russian Revolution.

 The book also mentions Eleanor Marx, Nadezhda Krupskaya, Annie Besant, Charles Bradlaugh and Georgy Gapon.

 Publication history

-Harcourt, Brace & Co. first published this book in September 1940.
-Doubleday's Anchor Books imprint published a paperback edition in 1953.
-In 1972, the last year of Wilson's life, Farrar, Straus & Giroux published a new edition with an introduction by Wilson reassessing his interpretation of Soviet Communism.
-"This book of mine," he explains, "assumes throughout that an important step in progress has been made, that a fundamental 'breakthrough' had occurred, that nothing in our human history would ever be the same again.
+Harcourt, Brace & Co. published To the Finland Station in September 1940.
+Doubleday's Anchor Books imprint brought out a paperback edition in 1953.
+In 1972, the last year of Wilson's life, Farrar, Straus & Giroux published a new edition with an introduction by Wilson, in which he reassessed his interpretation of Soviet Communism:

+This book of mine assumes throughout that an important step in progress has been made, that a fundamental "breakthrough" had occurred, that nothing in our human history would ever be the same again.
 I had no premonition that the Soviet Union was to become one of the most hideous tyrannies that the world had ever known, and Stalin the most cruel and unscrupulous of the merciless Russian tsars.
-This book should therefore be read as a basically reliable account of what the revolutionists thought they were doing in the interests of 'a better world.'"
-The New York Review of Books published a new edition in 2003, with an introduction by Louis Menand.
+This book should therefore be read as a basically reliable account of what the revolutionists thought they were doing in the interests of "a better world."

+The New York Review of Books published a new edition in 2003, with a foreword by Louis Menand.

-To the Finland Station was one of the first four books ever published by major Brazilian publisher Companhia das Letras.
-The book's Portuguese translation proved successful.
+To the Finland Station was the first title issued by major Brazilian publisher Companhia das Letras when it was founded in 1986.
+The Portuguese translation of Wilson's work proved surprisingly successful.